 Mass balance story of UPM BioVerno naphtha

-In the production process certified renewable naphtha mixes with non-renewable naphtha.
+Certified renewable naphtha mixes with non-renewable naphtha in the production process.
 In order to bring the benefits of certification and sustainability to as many polymer producers as possible, ISCC and RSB uses a system called mass balance.
-A plastic product produced based on the mass balance system means that the individual product might not contain renewable naphtha but guarantees that renewable feedstock has been used during production.
+When a product is produced based on the mass balance system, every single product might not contain rewable naphtha but it guaranteed that renewable feedstock has been used during production.